-1 In applying 4.4.2, Part 1, the parameters required to calculate the dynamic pressure due to cargo are to be the values in the loading condition where cargo is loaded in the cargo hold to be considered (one-tank-loaded condition).
+1 In applying 4.4.2, Part 1, the parameters required to calculate the dynamic pressure due to cargo are to be the values in the loading condition where cargo is loaded in the cargo hold to be considered and the draught is at a minimum (e.g. one-tank-loaded condition).
 The radius of gyration (m) around X-axis is to be taken as 0.38B, but the value calculated based upon the weight distribution according to the loading condition to be considered may be used.